-If the judge doesn't accept your defence, s/he will probably grant a possession order 'forth-with' (at once).
-The order can be suspended if the applicant agrees.
-Occasionally a friendly judge will 'invite' an owner to uo this if s/he felt you made some good points in court.
+If the judge doesn't accept your defence, s/he will probably grant an order 'forthwith' (at once).
+If the other side agrees, though, the order of possession can be suspended (occasionally a friendly judge will 'invite' an owner to do this if they have no plans for the house).